WuTheFWasThat/coup/ideas.md

 Princess (alt):
 - Can set aside one of your own cards, instead of from the draw

-Disciple (alt):
+(2)  **Disciple** (alt):

-  (active) Either:
+  Active: Either
-    - Look at the top 2 cards of the deck, and choose one to become your disciple's teacher. (teacher goes face up next to disciple)
+  - Look at the top 2 cards of the deck, and choose one to become your disciple's teacher. (teacher goes face up next to claimed Disciple)
   - Use the ability of the teacher

 Tank:
 - Pay $4.
 Either